-4G Testing and Final Adjustment
+4I Testing and Final Adjustments

 The pump is now ready for installation.
-Final adjustments will be made with the
+Final adjustments will be made with the pump in operation.

-1. Reconnect the electrical connections referring to the colored or numbered tape used to mark the wires.

-- 2. Connect all piping and fill the pump with fluid . - 3.
+- Reconnect the electrical connections referring to the colored or numbered tape used to mark the wires. - Connect all piping and fill the pump with fluid.
+Ensure the pump is properly primed and vented, prior to operation.
+DO NOT RUN THE PUMP WITHOUT FLUID. - 3.
 Make sure all valves are open, and fluid will flow through the system. - 4.
-Start the pump and make the final adjustments to the 3/8" bolts holding the cover on.
-These bolts must be torqued to about 20 ft. lbs. to obtain proper performance. - 5.
-Check for leaks on pump and piping.
+Start the pump and make the final adjustments to the 3/8" bolts and/ or nuts holding the cover on.
+These bolts and nuts must be torqued to about 20 ft. lbs. to obtain proper performance. - 5.
+Check for leaks on pump and

+- piping.
 Special attention should be given to the seal area at the rear opening in the motor bracket. - 6.
-Under pressure, the impeller will find its "hydraulic" balance. - 7.
-Using an amprobe or similar device, check for motor overload. - 8.
-While the impeller is finding its balanced position, it is common to experience some variance in readings.
+Under pressure, the impeller will find its "hydraulic" balance. - Using an amprobe or similar device, check for motor overload. - While the impeller is finding its balanced position, it is common to experience some variance in readings.
 After a run-in period the readings should level off.